garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Gartner's Enterprise Architecture Framework (GEAF).md

 - a global leader in IT research & insights
-- put forward enough best practices for [[Enterprise Architecture (EA)]] solutions through the years during its consulting practices that it has built up its own methodology
+- put forward enough best practices for [[Enterprise Architecture]] solutions through the years during its consulting practices that it has built up its own methodology
 	- one focusing more so on business outcomes rather than abstract phasing